-- Ask her about how she feels when she’s online.
+- Ask your teen about how they feel when they're online.
 Does anything online make you sad, scared or angry?
 Does anything or anyone online make you feel bad about yourself?
 Are your friends nice to you online?
 Has anyone ever been mean to you online?

-- If she does tell you about a cyberbullying incident, try to manage your reaction (and not overreact) so she trusts she can go to you in the future.
+- If your teen does tell you about a cyberbullying incident, try to manage your reaction (and not overreact) so they trust they can go to you in the future.
 Get as many details as you can, and block or report the bully.

 - Help your teen remember that real people with real feelings are behind profile pictures and usernames.

 - Model polite, thoughtful and kind behavior in your own online activity.
-If your teen sees you treat people kindly and with respect, she’s more likely to follow suit.
+If your teen sees you treat people kindly and with respect, they're more likely to follow suit.

 It can be tricky to balance your child’s safety and privacy, but safety should be your main concern.
-“Have an open conversation with your child about monitoring her activity—especially with older children and teens.
-Let her know you respect her privacy and independence but that her safety is your main concern,” says Children’s Healthcare of Atlanta Strong4Life licensed therapist, Jody Baumstein, LCSW.
+“Have an open conversation with your child about monitoring their activity—especially with older children and teens.
+Let your child know you respect their privacy and independence but that their safety is your main concern,” says Children’s Healthcare of Atlanta Strong4Life licensed therapist, Jody Baumstein, LCSW.